pizayanz/pxt-linebeacon/README.md

 ## What's LINE Beacon

-Content that is delivered using BLE can be received on LINE.
+LINE beacon lets deliver some content using BLE to LINE App on iOS/Android.

 Users will be able to receive contents matching the place such as visiting coupons and storefront product information from LINE from the beacon installed in the store.

 https://developers.line.me/en/docs/messaging-api/using-beacons/